LAST UPDATED: 4th January 2023 by The Editorial Team

-Summary: Learn how to build a shed foundation and a shed base, build an entrenched shed base and a raised shed base.
+Summary: Step by step guide and video showing how to build a shed foundation and a shed base with concrete or slabs.

 When constructing a shed, you need a firm and solid base on which to build on top of.
 The concrete will need to be made waterproof underneath to stop moisture from rising up.
 There are two main ways of laying the concrete base.
 You can have a base that is set into the ground or one that is raised above ground level.